unity858/sundry/latex/second sty/README.md

-OK, try this, its functionality is the same as that of nyanya.sty but I had to change the fonts and color theme kek.
+Seto.sty is a variant LaTeX package of nyanya.sty, with changed fonts and colors.
+Functionally the two are pretty similar.
+It is also open-source.

 Also I want to see someone's reaction when I name a package after them lululul